 “Wow, you could try to at least sound it.”

 “Sorry.”
-He said, with far more genuine sincerity in his tone.
-“It’s a bit hard when I feel this terrible.”
+He replied, with far more genuine sincerity in his tone.
+“It’s a bit hard to sound how much I appreciate it when I still feel this terrible,” he frowned as he tried to explain.

-At least for the moment as he finished the second apple and fed himself right down to their cores, his stomach was content enough on food, so it wasn’t entirely going south.
+At least for the moment as he finished the second apple and fed himself right down to their cores, his stomach was content enough on food, so things wasn’t entirely going south.
 Also, he actually managed to escape from the castle.
 With help, sure, but he did it.
 He was free and that was liberating.
 Concentrating on those positive things helped him increase his inner confidence, but he couldn’t forget that people from the castle would no doubt be after him and would be tracking him down hard.
-Nayleen was probably good, but the castle would no doubt be better.
+Nayleen was probably good, but the castle would no doubt be better at this kind of thing...

 “Well, you should know the local area better than me.”
 Nayleen said, crossing her arms.